Glenn Miller: Early life and career

 He attended grade school in North Platte in western Nebraska.
 In 1915, his family moved to Grant City, Missouri.
 Around this time, he had made enough money from milking cows to buy his first trombone and played in the town orchestra.
 He played cornet and mandolin, but he switched to trombone by 1916.

 In 1918, Miller and his family moved to Fort Morgan, Colorado, where he went to Fort Morgan High School.
-In the fall of 1919, he joined the F.M.H.S.
-Maroons, the high school football team that won the Northern Colorado American Football Conference in 1920.
+In the fall of 1919, he joined the FMH.
+Maroons, the high-school football team that won the Northern Colorado American Football Conference in 1920.
 He was named Best Left End in Colorado in 1921.
-For two years, Miller was one of the editors of his own high school yearbook, "Memories".
-In each of the yearbooks he edited, his name was spelled both Glen with one n, and Glenn with a double "n".
+For two years, Miller was one of the editors of his own high-school yearbook, Memories.
+In each of the yearbooks he edited, his name was spelled both Glen with one n and Glenn with a double "n".

-During his senior year of high school, he became so interested in dance band music that he formed a band with some classmates.
-The high school orchestra was an after school activity, but he played there too.
+During his senior year of high school, he became so interested in dance-band music that he formed a band with some classmates.
+The high-school orchestra was an after school activity, but he played there, too.
 For a time, classes in harmony, piano, violin, and music appreciation were full, but classes were discontinued.
-However, by the time he graduated from high school in 1921, he had decided to become a professional musician.
+By the time he graduated from high school in 1921, though, he had decided to become a professional musician.
 He missed his own graduation because he was performing out of town.
 His mother gladly received his diploma for him.

 In 1923, Miller entered the University of Colorado at Boulder, where he joined Sigma Nu fraternity.
 He spent most of his time away from school, attending auditions and playing any gigs he could get, including with Boyd Senter's band in Denver.
 After failing three out of five classes, he dropped out of school to pursue a career in music.
 He failed Harmony.

 In New York City, he studied the Schillinger system with Joseph Schillinger, under whose tutelage he composed "Miller's Tune".
 Miller arranged that tune for big band and renamed it.
 It became his signature theme, "Moonlight Serenade".